Transversal non-Clifford gates on almost-good quantum LDPC and quantum locally testable codes: Cohomological invariant forms on sheaf codes

 Note that the left inverse condition guarantees that $S^*A^*=\id_{H^\bullet(X,\mathcal F)}$.
 Since $H^\bullet(X,\mathcal F)$ and $H^\bullet(\sd X,s^*\mathcal F)$ are isomorphic finite dimensional vector spaces, $A^*$ and $A_*$ must be the inverse of $S^*$ and $S_*$, respectively.
 This verifies the independence of the (co)homology-level definition.

-It is easy to verify the following property: \begin{proposition} Suppose $X$ is a spare cell complex, then $\sd X$ is sparse, and the operators $S_\#$, $S^\#$, $A_\#$, $A^\#$ are also sparse.
+It is straightforward to verify the following property: \begin{proposition} Let $X$ be a sparse cell complex.
+Then $\sd X$ is sparse, and the operators $S_\#$, $S^\#$, $A_\#$, $A^\#$ are also sparse.
 The cup and cap products on $X$ are also sparse. \end{proposition}

 \begin{example} Let $X$ be a cell poset, $\sigma\in X$ be a $k$-cell and $A_\#$ be an approximate inverse.
 If we abuse the notation and identify $\sigma \in C^k(X,\mathbb{F}_q)$ as the function mapping $\sigma$ to $1$ and else to $0$, then